BottlecapDave/HomeAssistant-FirstBus/README.md

 | `IsFG` | Determines if the bus is a First bus (`Y`) or not (`N`) |
 | `IsLive` | Determines if the bus is being tracked (`Y`) or is from the timetable (`N`) |
 | `stop` | The ATCO code of the bus stop that is being tracked |

+## FAQ

+Before raising anything, please read through the [faq](./_docs/faq.md).
+If you have found a bug or have a feature request please [raise it](https://github.com/BottlecapDave/HomeAssistant-FirstBus/issues) using the appropriate report template.

+## Sponsorship

+If you are enjoying the integration, why not if possible, make a one off or monthly [GitHub sponsorship](https://github.com/sponsors/bottlecapdave).